-- 5.1 For admission into Reception Year-September intake the LA on behalf of the Local Governing Body/MAT Board of Directors, will offer 30 places to children.
+5.1 For admission into Reception Year-September intake the LA on behalf of the Local Governing Body/MAT Board of Directors, will offer 10 places annually to children.
 This is the Published Admission Number (PAN) for that year group.
-If more than 30 applications are received, the over-subscription criteria will be applied to determine priority for places.
+If more than 10 applications are received, the oversubscription criteria will be applied to determine priority for places.
 All school preferences (as declared by parents on the LA application form) are treated equally, regardless of whether they are first, second or third preferences.
-When an application is refused, the child's details are automatically placed on a reserve (waiting) list for the year group, ranked according to the admission criteria. - 5.2 Children who have a Statement of Special Educational Needs/Education, Health and Care Plan that names the academy must be admitted.
-The following over subscription criteria will be used to prioritise applications after the admission of children whose Statement of Special Educational Needs/Education, Health and Care Plan names the school. - 5.3 As part of the coordinated scheme for primary admissions, the LA Admissions Team will maintain the reserve (waiting) list on the behalf of the academy, ranked according to the over-subscription criteria.
+When an application is refused, the child's details are automatically placed on a reserve (waiting) list for the year group, ranked according to the admission criteria.

+- 5.2 Children who have an Education, Health and Care Plan that names the academy must be admitted.
+The following over- subscription criteria will be used to prioritise applications after the admission of children whose Education, Health and Care Plan names the school. - 5.3 As part of the coordinated scheme for primary admissions, the LA Admissions Team will maintain the reserve (waiting) list on the behalf of the academy, ranked according to the over-subscription criteria.
 The reserve (waiting) list will be held until the end of the autumn term.
 Parents should contact the LA Admissions Team if they wish to remain on the reserve (waiting) list beyond the autumn term.
-Parents will be contacted if a place becomes available for their child but should be aware that their child's place on a reserve (waiting) list may change if an application subsequently received that meets a higher criterion than their own or is subject to a successful Admissions Appeal. - 5.4 If the criteria outlined previously leave more children with an equal claim than places available, the following tie-breakers will be used:
+Parents will be contacted if a place becomes available for their child but should be aware that their child's place on a reserve (waiting) list may change if an application subsequently received that meets a higher criterion than their own or is subject to a successful Admissions Appeal. - 5.4 If the criteria outlined previously in Section 4 leaves more children with an equal claim than places available, the following tie-breakers will be used: